 Introduction

 Welcome to Canadian History, Identity, and Culture.
-You are about to discover how interactions among First Nations, French, English, other immigrant groups, and the international community have shaped Canada.
+You are about to discover how interactions among Indigenous peoples, French and English settlers, immigrant groups, and the international community have shaped Canada.

 Along the way, you’ll analyze major social, economic, and political changes in Canada from early times to the present, and you’ll also analyze how national and international events and responses have contributed to the evolution of national identity and culture.